joques/braamies/README.md

 # Execution

 To run __braamies__, first start the database server as follows: <code>couchdb</code>.
 This will start a couchdb server.
 It runs on port 5984.
 You can also create your database on [iris couch](http://www.iriscouch.com), a cloud service for couchdb databases.
 Whichever database you choose to use the correct the url should be stored in the file data-manager.js (app/server/util).
-Finally, you can fire the node server in <code>node scripts/braamie.js</code>
+Finally, you can fire the node server in <code>node scripts/braamie.js [local]</code>

+Because the code can support both local mode and remote mode, we use an additional argument when running it locally.

 # Deployment